Faculty & Staff

 The Ryerson Theatre School also engages many professional theatre artists and technicians as part-time faculty.

-Ms. Shannon has been a professor and administrator at several American universities including the University of Southern California, the University of Washington, and for the past ten years at the University of California, Davis, where she is a professor of theatre and held the appointment of Associate Vice Provost for University Outreach and International Programs.
+Dr. Shannon has been a professor and administrator at several American universities including the University of Southern California, the University of Washington, and the University of California, Davis where she was a professor of theatre and held the appointment of Associate Vice Provost for University Outreach and International Programs.
 She was instrumental in the creation of an Agreement of Cooperation between the University of Athens and UC Davis.
-Shannon is on the Visiting Committee for the University of Delaware.

 She has served on many boards, some of which include the Resource Area for Teachers (RAFT), the Wells Fargo Community Advisory Board, the UC Davis School of Education Advisory Council and the International House Board of Directors.